dgalue/Baltic_Shoreline_Monitor/README.md

 3. Build the firmware: `pio run -e seeed-xiao-s3`
 4. Connect the board over USB and flash: `pio run -e seeed-xiao-s3 -t upload`

+## Building the Host Integration Test
+The integration test in `tests/integration_test.cpp` can be compiled and run on a desktop machine.
+The original instructions used `/tmp/integration_test` as the output binary, which works on Unix-like systems but fails on Windows because the `/tmp` directory is not defined.
+Use a repository-local build directory instead:

+1. Create an output directory (run once):
+   - macOS/Linux: `mkdir -p build`
+   - Windows (PowerShell or Command Prompt): `mkdir build`
+2. Compile the test:
+   - macOS/Linux: `g++ -std=c++17 tests/integration_test.cpp -Isrc -o build/integration_test`
+   - Windows (MinGW): `g++ -std=c++17 tests/integration_test.cpp -Isrc -o build\integration_test.exe`
+3. Run the resulting executable from the `build` directory.

+If you prefer another location, make sure the directory exists and update the `-o` argument accordingly.

 ## Detailed Guides
 - [ESP32-S3 Comprehensive Guide](./ESP32-S3_Comprehensive_Guide.md)
 - [Meshtastic firmware README](./meshtastic-firmware-2.6.11.60ec05e/README.md)